eelegiap/levreadingcircle/README.md

 ## How does it work?
 - There will be a list of readings (and other resources) for each week's discussion
+  - Readings will be short form: articles and papers
 - Discussion meets once a week over Zoom
 - During discussion, we will
   - ask and discuss critical questions raised by the readings